tivie001/DGM4790-graphql-example/README.md

   addMovieToWatchlist(
     data: {
       id: 1
-      title: "Inception"
+      title: "Mortal Kombat"
-      description: "This is a description for the movie Inception"
+      description: "Washed-up MMA fighter Cole Young, unaware of his heritage, and hunted by Emperor Shang Tsung's best warrior, Sub-Zero, seeks out and trains with Earth's greatest champions as he prepares to stand against the enemies of Outworld in a high stakes battle for the universe."
       releaseDate: "2010-03-24T00:00:00.000Z"
       watched: false
     }